Easy Shrimp Taco Bowl

 Shrimp Taco Bowl

-Not only is the bowl delicious, but it’s also a healthy and filling meal that will leave you feeling satisfied.
+Not only is this shrimp bowl delicious, but it’s also a healthy and filling meal that will leave you feeling satisfied.
 We’re always looking for great ways to use shrimp and this bowl is one of our favorites.

 If you’re a fan of shrimp tacos, this bowl is just a deconstruction of your favorite flavors.
 You can use canned or fresh corn and black beans.
 I like to use my Instant Pot to make beans from dried in under 30 minutes.